IvanSkadorva/Stats-Explorers-Premium/README.md

-# Forest path service
+# Stats Explorers Premium

-SEP service is a web news portal about sport
+SEP is a service for sports news and making bets.